PPBDS/tutorial.helpers/README.md

 This will insert questions asking for the student’s name and email address.

-=We also recommend including this at the beginning of your tutorial:
+We also recommend including this at the beginning of your tutorial:

 ```` default
 ```{r copy-code-chunk, child = system.file("child_documents/copy_button.Rmd", package = "tutorial.helpers")}